saramic/the-d-team/README.md

     - [ ] normalize against spread of data per age
     - [ ] normalize against each other to compare peaks

-   - [ ] Does using certain drugs predicts development of additional illnesses in the future?
+   - [ ] Does using certain drugs predict development of additional illnesses in the future?

    - [ ] What can be expected about drugs popularity based on NHS subsidizing updates each year?

-   - [ ] how much money is being made per store?
+   - [x] how much money is being made per store?

-    **up to $1.75M per year per store in Inner Regional Australia in NSW, interestingly there was a peak in 2012 and currently a declie** [analysis](analysis/Sales_per_store_by_region.ipynb)
+    **up to $1.75M per year per store in Inner Regional Australia in NSW, interestingly there was a peak in 2012 and currently a decline** [analysis](analysis/Sales_per_store_by_region.ipynb)

+   - [ ] Can we predict the specialisation of physicians (prescribers) based on their prescriptions?

+   - [ ] Do prescribers exhibit brand loyalty when prescribing drugs?

+   - [ ] Can we predict the approximate location/concentration of prescribers based on postcodes?

+   - [ ] Can we predict the spread of viral/bacterial diseases (flu, cold, etc)?

 ## Questions